A high Employee turnover rate is a growing problem in America.

 No, this doesn’t mean managers have to simply throw more money and benefits at their employees — though in some cases this does help, of course.
 Especially since 44% of all workers are working in low-wage jobs with a median annual earnings of just $17,950.
 But that’s an issue for a different blog post.

-So how can managers prevent turnover?
+So what are the causes of employee turnover and how can managers prevent it?
 One major factor lies in the question Gallup has studied for decades: How engaged are your employees?

 Gallup found that “engaged employees are far more likely to perceive that they are paid appropriately for the work they do (43%), compared to employees who are disengaged (15%) or actively disengaged (13%).”